DATDA/datda.github.io/_posts/2018-01-25-meeting-notes.md

 ## DATDA as a Service
 There is not much interest in working on pentesting.
 We decided to fulfill our existing commitments, which we need a list of.

 We decided to try doing IT work instead.
-There is now a #datda_it channel in the Discord with more information.
+There is now a #datda_it channel in the Discord and [a page on our website](https://datda.tk/datda_it) with more information. *[Edited by Bugg]*

 ## Recruitment
 Adam will send an department-wide email for the next meeting.